 In this prediction structure it is assumed that the encoder gets feedback from the far-end decoder on the success of decoding.
 Based on the feedback, the encoder maintains two “key” frames, which are marked as “used for reference”.
 In addition, the most recent frame is marked as “used for reference”.

 The use case is simulated with the following prediction structure, where Ni = {[include a pseudo-randomly generated increasing series of POCs here, e.g. 6 items]} and Mi = {[ Ni - Ri where Ri is a pseudo-random value]}.

+[Open issue: It was suggested to use fixed values for Ni and Mi values, instead of using pseudo-randomly generated values.
+However, there was no concrete proposal of the fixed values.]

 Table 7